WebAssembly/spec/document/core/syntax/modules.rst

 ~~~~~~~~~~~~~~~~

 The initial contents of a table is uninitialized.
-The |<ELEM| component of a module defines a vector of *element segments* that initialize a subrange of a table at a given offset from a static :ref:`vector <syntax-vec>` of elements.
+The |MELEM| component of a module defines a vector of *element segments* that initialize a subrange of a table at a given offset from a static :ref:`vector <syntax-vec>` of elements.

 .. math::
    \begin{array}{llll}